rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 }
 ```

-Note that to export *discrete* scoped `impl Into` in addition to their scoped `impl From`, the glue crates can use the following pattern, which discretises the global implementation and as such binds each scoped `impl From`:
+Note that to export *discrete* scoped `impl Into` in addition to their scoped `impl From`, the glue crates can use the following pattern, which discretises the global implementation and as such binds to each scoped `impl From` in the respective exported scoped `impl Into`:

 ```rust
 pub use ::{